playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 }
 ```

-Finally: I'll test this function with some of the spots we have labelled in the diagram above.
-Labelling the columns left to right and the rows start to finish, we start from \[3,3\].
-One of the spots we can get in one move is \[2,1\].
+Finally: I'll test this function with some of the spots we have labeled in the diagram above.
+Labeling the columns left to right and the rows start to finish, we start from `[3,3]`.
+One of the spots we can get in one move is `[2,1]`.

 ```javascript
 console.log(findPath(3,3,2,1));